lindeijer/Ecology/README.md

 where type Population is Map[Fauna,Int].

-The cycle is a function Population => Population.
+And cycle is a function Fauna => Population => Int.

-And cycle is a function (Fauna,Population) => Int.
+The system cycle is a function Population => Population.

+Utimatey:

+* massive, tremendous number of flora and fauna interacting with / feeding upon each other.